majdal/modex/src/backend/README.md

 ## Gotchas

-The symlink to `src/models/`  here is a workaround so that our (python) models are importable into our (python) server.
+The symlink to `eutopia`  here is a workaround so that our (python) model is importable into our (python) server.
-Long term, we'll define some sort of model-running API and do model runs in subprocesses, which very well might be another language, such as Java (e.g. Repast or NetLogo).
+Long term, we'll define some sort of model-running API and define a model-running host program and do model runs in subprocesses, which very well might be another language, such as Java (e.g. Repast or NetLogo).

 You must run the server under python2.
 Twisted is [the largest](https://wiki.python.org/moin/Python2orPython3) library yet to be ported to python3.